Convergence of large population games to mean field games with interaction through the controls: Approximation of the mean field game

-It remains to justify that \eqref{eq:MkV.in.proof} admits a unique solution, and that $\hat\alpha$ is indeed the mean field equilibrium.
-We start by the former claim.
-Observe that by \cite[Theorem 2.1]{Car-Del13}, \eqref{eq:MkV.in.proof} admits a solution, and that this solution is unique follows by uniqueness of the mean field equilibria and Proposition \ref{prop:Pontryagin-MFG}.
-Next, we apply again Proposition \ref{prop:Pontryagin-MFG} to justify that $\hat\alpha$ is the mean field equilibrium, thus we first show that the mapping $t\mapsto \cL(X_t, \hat\alpha_t)$ is bounded and Borel measurable.
+It remains to justify that $\hat\alpha$ is indeed the mean field equilibrium.
+We apply again Proposition \ref{prop:Pontryagin-MFG} to justify that $\hat\alpha$ is the mean field equilibrium, thus we first show that the mapping $t\mapsto \cL(X_t, \hat\alpha_t)$ is bounded and Borel measurable.
 The Borel measurability follows by Lipschitz continuity of $\Lambda$ since by definition of the Wasserstein distance it holds that

 for all $s,t \in [0,T]$.
 The boundedness of the second moment follows by Lemma \ref{lem:Lambda lipschitz} and square integrability of solutions of the McKean-Vlasov equation (recall Lemma \ref{lem: moment d+5 system}).
 In fact, we have